Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ## [Further training resources](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/further_training)

-This page details more courses that are available to you. these courses are not specific to the DASH Platform, but are useful for those new to programming in R, Python, or SQL, and also link to more advanced courses to make the most of the capabilities of the DASH Platform, such as Spark:
+This page details more courses that are available to you.
+These courses are not specific to the DASH Platform, but are useful for those new to programming in R, Python, or SQL, and also link to more advanced courses to make the most of the capabilities of the DASH Platform, such as Spark:

 - [Training for beginners](https://defra-data-science-centre-of-excellence.github.io/CDAP_training/further_training/#Training_for_beginners)
     - R and RStudio training